majianjia/QingStation/doc/anemometer.md

 Since the op amp bandwidth is already low, no extra low-pass filter or oversampling is needed.

 In the preprocessing stage, signals are brought back to zero and converted to floating-point.
+They are also normalized to the maximum at `1`.

 #### Echo pulse